hexedwalnut/fen-ttrpg/content/core/ref/metallic-trait.md

 +++
 draft=false
 title="Metallic"
-tags=["armor-trait"]
+tags=["armor-trait", "weapon-trait"]
 +++

-The armor is made of metal and can rust.
+The equipment is made of metal and can rust.